tairenpiao/GCN_Final_DeepGCNs/README.md

     │   ├── part_sem_seg        # code for part segmentation on PartNet
     └── ...

-## How to train, test and evaluate our models
+## How to train, test and evaluate the models
 # Important!!!
 Please look the details in `README.md` of each task inside `examples` folder.
 All the information of code, data, and pretrained models can be found there.